fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/zh/part3c.md

 #### 3.17*: Phonebook database, step5

-If the user tries to create a new phonebook entry for a person whose name is already in the phonebook, the frontend will try to update the phone number of the existing entry by making an HTTP PUT request to the entry''s unique URL.
+If the user tries to create a new phonebook entry for a person whose name is already in the phonebook, the frontend will try to update the phone number of the existing entry by making an HTTP PUT request to the entry's unique URL.

 Modify the backend to support this request.